tyreer/json-dedupe/specification.md

 - **Missing Required Fields**: Exit if records missing `_id` or `email` fields
 - **Invalid Date Formats**: Exit if records have unparseable date formats
 - **Empty/Null Values**: Exit if critical fields (`_id`, `email`) have empty/null values
-- **Cross-Conflicts**: Exit if records have both ID and email conflicts with different records

 ### Error Message Format
 For all validation errors, provide: